How to Find a Pro Bono Opportunity

 Pro Bono Partnership in Charlottesville

 Immigrant Jail Outreach Project – Students accompany attorneys from the Washington, D.C.-based Capital Area Immigrants' Rights (CAIR) Coalition to interview clients and to present know-your-rights presentations at a nearby juvenile detention facility and at several regional jails that have a large population of immigrant detainees.

 Piedmont Court Appointed Special Advocates (PCASA) – Student volunteers are trained to serve as advocates in the court system for the best interests of children who have been adjudicated to be abused or neglected.

-Virginia Innocence Project Student Group Student volunteers assist clinic attorneys in evaluating claims of innocence by prisoners in Virginia, and assessing the appropriate avenues of legal relief available.
+Virginia Innocence Project Pro Bono Clinic – Student volunteers assist in evaluating claims of innocence by prisoners in Virginia, and assessing the appropriate avenues of legal relief available.
+(More)